50 Affordable Family Vacation Ideas That All Ages Will Love

 Redwood Country, California

-If you want an out-of-left-field family vacation idea that will wow every single member of your family, visit the wild Northern California coast.
-Set up camp at the handsome and hospitable Holiday Inn Express in Klamath.
-From here, it’s an easy day trip north to the otherworldly Crater Lake in Oregon and a short drive south to thousands of majestic redwood trees in national and state parks, the Trees of Mystery tourist attraction, the magical Fern Canyon (perfect for a family hike), and Gold Bluff Beach.
-Taking a tour of the California coast?
-Be sure to check out the strangest roadside attraction in the state if you do!
+Where to stay: Set up camp at the handsome and hospitable Holiday Inn Express in Klamath.
+From here, it’s an easy day trip north to the otherworldly Crater Lake in Oregon and a short drive south to thousands of majestic redwood trees in national and state parks.

 Sante Fe, New Mexico